Petition to FREE Keith LaMar, Wrongfully Convicted Death-Row Prisoner

 Ohio Governor Mike DeWine

-Based on the 2011 Joint Task Force to Review the Administration of Ohio's Death Penalty–a body convened by the Ohio Supreme Court–we now call on Governor DeWine to release Keith.
-After all, it is this independent task force who unanimously recommended, "that no one should be indicted, let alone sentenced to death, based solely on the uncorroborated testimony of jailhouse informants."
+Based on the 2011 Joint Task Force to Review the Administration of Ohio's Death Penalty–a body convened by the Ohio Supreme Court–we now call on Governor DeWine to pardon Keith.
+After all, it is this independent task force who in their #18 recommendation said, "that no one should be indicted, let alone sentenced to death, based solely on the uncorroborated testimony of jailhouse informants."
 Why, then, should we accept Keith LaMar's death sentence?
 We do not!
+Even the Hamilton County Prosecutor at the time of Keith's trial, Joe Deters (who has since been appointed an Ohio Supreme Court Justice by Governor DeWine) sat on that task force and agreed to this recommendation, which received a unanimous 19-0 vote.

-Throughout the 29 continuous years of being tortured in solitary confinement, Keith has endured brutal beatings, deprivation, humiliation, starvation, and dehumanization.
+Throughout his over three continuous decades of being tortured in solitary confinement, Keith has endured brutal beatings, deprivation, humiliation, starvation, harassment, poisoning, and dehumanization.
 And, yet, he has managed to find a way to project light into an otherwise dark world, overcoming all attempts by a hostile penal system to break his spirit.
 Indeed, he continues to fight every day to grow and thrive, spreading love and human decency at every opportunity.
-He has even started his own literacy program for at-risk youth while imprisoned, and generously gives countless hours to the task of helping juveniles avoid the pitfalls he knew all too well growing up poor and Black.
+He even started his own literacy program for at-risk youth while imprisoned, and for nearly two decades has generously given countless hours to the task of helping juveniles avoid the pitfalls he knew all too well growing up poor and Black.
 Keith is a teacher in the truest sense of the word, uplifting all types of people who need hope.
 He has served his original sentence more than abundantly, and deserves to go home to his family and community, who desperately need and love him.

-In addition to signing this petition, you can make an enormous difference with even a small donation toward Keith's Legal Defense Fund; while we call upon and hope Governor DeWine will do the right thing, we are losing precious time every day.
-Our most urgent need is to hire attorneys who will fight earnestly for Keith in these most crucial final months.
-Getting back in court for a retrial (which would will win if all our uncovered/previously hidden, and new evidence is able to be presented) is going to take BIG money, and the only way to accomplish this is TOGETHER.
-Please donate what you are able to for Keith's Legal Defense Fund, knowing that your effort just might save his life.
-That is REAL TALK.
+In addition to signing this petition, you can make an enormous difference with a (tax-deductible!) donation toward our campaign for Keith (Justice for Keith LaMar is a nonprofit 501(c)3 organization); while we call upon Governor DeWine to do the right thing, every day of Keith's prolonged captivity is torture.
+Our most urgent need is to get Keith back into court for a re-trial, and the only way to accomplish this is TOGETHER.
+Please give what you are able, knowing that your effort matters.
 We thank you in advance.
-Please go to: https://actionnetwork.org/fundraising/justice-for-keith-lamar-ldf-1/ (Justice for Keith LaMar is is a nonprofit 501c3 organization)
+Please go to: http://www.keithlamar.org/donate.

 What Happened to Keith?